captureplanning.com Learn about proposal writing and business development

 When you haven’t done your homework and don’t have the knowledge you need to write a good proposal, sometimes you just have to fake it.
+Obviously it would be better to do your homework and have the information you need to write a great proposal, and if you want to win that's what you should do.
+But sometimes it's just about surviving your proposal ordeal and making your deadline.
 Here are some strategies to help.

 How to fake competitive analysis

 What do you do when the RFP is released and you don’t know who the competition is?
 Sometimes you can find out if they release a “Bidders List” of people who received the RFP.
-If they don’t offer one, ask for it (sometimes they wait for somebody to ask before issuing one).
-If that fails and you have no idea who might be bidding against you, here are some things you can do.
-Bid against the usual suspects.
-You know the companies that you normally compete with, just assume they’re bidding.
+If they don’t offer one, ask for it (sometimes they wait for someone to ask before issuing one).
+If that fails and you have no idea who might be bidding against you, one thing you can do is bid against the usual suspects.
+You know the companies that you normally compete with, so just assume they’re bidding.
 You don’t have to name names in your proposal.
 But you can ghost against types of companies or approaches.
 You can structure your themes based on whether you assume that you’ll be above, below, or in the middle of the average for pricing and capabilities.
 You can stress the advantages of your approach over the approaches taken by “others.”
-If you are really in the dark about the competition, you can create categorizations that all companies fit into and then explain why your approach is superior to each of the other categories.
+If you are really in the dark about the competition, you can create categorizations that all companies fit into and then explain why your approach is superior to each of those categories.

 How to fake themes